RyanMPrice/BlueEnigma/README.md

 The third is a GPIO block.

 This is all integrated with the Caravel harness such that programming of the cpu may happen.

+All projects start with the first steps.. a small crawl... then into a walk.. then into a running start.